bluebrown/moby-ingress/README.md

 The manager service is responsible for generating a valid haproxy configuration file from the labels.
 The loadbalancer instances scrape the configuration periodically and reload the worker "hitless" if the content has changed.

-Currently it only works when deploying the services with swarm.

 ## Synopsis

 ```yml